 By Dominique Patton

-Labour unions had already alerted workers to the possible closure of the sites in Cholet and Vannes in western France, which make tyres for small vans and other tyre components.
+Labour unions had already alerted workers to the possible closure of the sites in Cholet, which mainly manufactures smaller light truck tyres and Vannes, which makes metal tyre frames and has 299 employees.

 The two sites to be closed have been “severely impacted by the structural transformation of the passenger car and light truck and truck tyre markets and worsening competitiveness of Europe, notably due to inflation and rising energy prices”, it added.